wazuh/wazuh-documentation/source/user-manual/kibana-app/management.rst

 Ruleset
 -------

 The :ref:`ruleset <ruleset>` is a key part of Wazuh.
-It's used by the Wazuh manager to detect attacks, intrusions, software misuse, configuration problems, application errors, malware, rootkits, system anomalies, or security policy violations.
+It is used by the Wazuh manager to detect attacks, intrusions, software misuse, configuration problems, application errors, malware, rootkits, system anomalies or security policy violations.

 Ruleset section in the Wazuh Kibana plugin is available under *Management > Ruleset* option.
 The section is divided into three parts: :ref:`Rules <rules_syntax>`, :ref:`Decoders <decoders_syntax>`, and :ref:`Lists <ruleset_cdb-list>`: